Curriculum

 “This year in RE we are developing the role of our worship leaders.
 The worship leaders will be trained and led by staff to develop worship throughout the school through their involvement with each class.
 Also they will lead reflection times in the chapel before school begins.
 A further aim this year is to refine and develop our use of assessment in RE so as to monitor the progress and attainment of our pupils.
 This will involve working with the diocese and with other schools.”

-• The school follows the dioceses approved scheme, The Way the Truth and the Life (TWTL).
+• The school follows the dioceses approved scheme, The Vine and the Branches (EYFS- Y4) The Way the Truth and the Life (Y5 and Y6).

-• More information about the rationale for TWTL can be found here.
+• More information about the rationale for these schemes can be found here.

 • In addition to this we cover world faiths within our RE curriculum during special events and celebrations as a school.